HTTP error: 403 for URL https://www.privatehealth.co.uk/node_api/multi_node_array/35419.json

-Adam Fox is a Professor of Paediatric Allergy and consultant in the UK’s largest specialist allergy service at Guy’s & St Thomas’ Hospitals, where he is also the Deputy Medical Director.
+Adam Fox is a Professor of Paediatric Allergy and consultant in the UK’s largest specialist allergy service at Guy’s & St Thomas’ Hospitals, where he was previously Deputy Medical Director.
 As well as his extensive clinical experience in all aspects of allergy affecting children, Prof. Fox's involvement in academic medicine allows him to offer the latest in specialist treatments.

-He is the founding Director of the King’s College London Allergy Academy, a trustee of Allergy UK and chair of their Health Advisory Board.
-He is also President of the British Society of Allergy & Clinical Immunology, the first Paediatrician to have been elected to this role.
+He is the founding Director of the King’s College London Allergy Academy, a previous trustee of Allergy UK and chair of their Health Advisory Board.
+He was also President of the British Society of Allergy & Clinical Immunology, the first Paediatrician to have been elected to this role.

 Watch Professor Fox being featured on ITV's 'This Morning' here.